Financial aid basics

 Step 1.
 Apply for financial aid

-- Priority deadline for incoming freshmen: March 1
+Priority deadline for incoming freshmen: March 1

-- Deadline to ensure that new, incoming freshmen receive an estimated award prior to the May 1 enrollment confirmation deadline.
+This is the deadline to ensure that new, incoming freshmen receive an estimated award prior to the May 1 enrollment confirmation deadline.

-- Priority deadline for returning students: April 15
+Priority deadline for returning students: April 30

 Step 2: Complete additional requirements